 On-site galleries that populate product pages with social media content are a great way to bring social UGC to your website.
 Ask customers to upload their own photos of your products using a specific hashtag for a chance to be featured on your website and social channels.

-Authenticity in everything you do is what will drive better brand loyalty.
+Authenticity in everything you do is what will drive better brand loyalty success.
 One of the easiest ways to be more authentic is by letting your real customers speak for you in the form of ratings, reviews, social media posts, videos, and more.
 After all, 66% of customers will leave a positive online review for brands they’re loyal to.
 It’s time to start that customer loyalty program!